 Jason Igniting a Controlled Burn, US Forest Service, California 2015

-In the United States each year, more than 73,000 wildfires burn approximately 7 million acres of land.
+In the United States each year, wildfires burn millions of acres of land.
 The number has been rising.
 To prevent wildfires, the US Forest Service performs controlled burns between fire seasons, when the land is wet enough that fires don't go out of control.
-The Forest Service budget for controlled burns is 1 percent of the amount spent fighting wildfires.
+The budget for controlled burns is 1 percent of the amount spent fighting wildfires.

 Trees Marked for Cutting after a Wildfire, National Park Service, California 2015

 Paul, Tree Grower, Oregon 2014

 Trent, Torrey, and Taylor, Cattle Ranch, Nevada 2013